sheetdb/sheetsu-node/README.md

 client.update(
   'name', // column name
   'Peter', // value to search for
-  { 'score': 99, 'last name' => 'Griffin' }, // hash with updates
+  { 'score': 99, 'last name': 'Griffin' }, // hash with updates
-  true, // nullify all fields not passed in the hash above ).then(function(data) {
+  true // nullify all fields not passed in the hash above ).then(function(data) {
   console.log(data);
 }, function(err){